vgorloff/mc-blog/blog-posts/swiftui-in-auv3/index.md

 #endif /* AttenuatorDSP_h */
 ```

 DSP not doing any work related to bus management.
-It just changing input data to output data based on current plug-in parameters.
+It just altering input data to output data based on current plug-in parameters.

 ```objc
 // AttenuatorDSP.mm